arangodb/docs/3.11/aql/graphs-traversals.md

     (they might still be post-filtered or ignored due to depth constraints).
-    For example, a traversal over the graph `(A) -> (B) -> (C)` starting at `A` and pruning on `B` results in `(A)` and `(A) -> (B)` being valid paths, whereas `(A) -> (B) -> (C)` is not returned because it gets pruned on B.
+    For example, a traversal over the graph `(A) -> (B) -> (C)` starting at `A` and pruning on `B` results in `(A)` and `(A) -> (B)` being valid paths, whereas `(A) -> (B) -> (C)` is not returned because it gets pruned on `B`.

-  You can only use a single `PRUNE` clause per `FOR` traversal operation, but the prune expression can contain an arbitrary number of `AND` and `OR` statements for complex expressions.
+  You can only use a single `PRUNE` clause per `FOR` traversal operation, but the prune expression can contain an arbitrary number of conditions using `AND` and `OR` statements for complex expressions.
 You can use the variables emitted by the `FOR` operation in the prune expression, as well as all variables defined before the traversal.

   You can optionally assign the prune expression to a variable like `PRUNE var = <expr>` to use the evaluated result elsewhere in the query,